 Total Cost of Lease

-This is the total amount you’ll spend on payments for the duration of your lease.
+This is the total amount you’ll spend on payments for the duration of your lease inclusive of principal and interest.
 This can be calculated by taking your monthly payments and multiplying it by the length of your lease in months.

 Total Cost of Buyout